frankievalentine/dotfiles/README.md

 This repository is a resource to help me setup and maintain my Mac.
 It takes the effort out of installing everything manually.
 Everything needed to install my preferred setup of macOS is detailed here.

+> The default setup of these dotfiles are highly focused on web development, but can be customized otherwise for your specific stacks.

 ## Setup

 These instructions are for setting up new Mac devices.
 Instead, if you want to get started building your own dotfiles, you can [find those instructions below](#your-own-dotfiles).